Here's a look at the life of Joseph Lieberman, former United States Senator from Connecticut.

 At Yale, his nickname was "Senator."

-In 1963, he took time off from school to spend a few weeks in Mississippi doing civil rights work.
+He has said that he took time off from college in 1963 to spend a few weeks in Mississippi doing civil rights work.

 1967-1969 - Works with the private law firm Wiggin and Dana.

-1970 - Elected to the Connecticut Senate, representing New Haven.
+1970 - Is elected to the Connecticut Senate, representing New Haven.

 1972-1983 - Partner in the law firm Lieberman, Segaloff and Wolfson.